 According to WebsiteSetUp, these are the platforms and content management systems that were extremely popular in 2021:

 - WordPress (free) 52%

 - Progress Sitefinity (free) 4%

 And here are 5 top eCommerce platforms in 2022 according to cpcstrategy.com:

 Talking about WooCommerce, WordPress has very high-security standards.
 They provide different plugins, addons, and other security things that were made according to the latest security requirements.
 Visit this page to read about 10 free WP security plugins for maximum website security.

 eCommerce Security Tip #2: Securing Your Admin Panel

 Once you choose the CMS to work with, it’s time to secure your admin panel.
 Before everything else, keep in mind that there should be no weak passwords at all.
 The pass you use should be secure and complicated.
-To say more, I recommend you to change it at least every 6 months.
-In fact, a week pass may and will influence the security of your site.
+To say more, I recommend you change it at least every 6 months.
+A week pass may and will influence the security of your site.
 Although it sounds simple there are still many website owners who don’t take the situation seriously.